 CGC Stock Remains a Top Pot Stock

-Because Canopy Growth Corp (NYSE:CGC) is one of the most prominent names in the Canadian cannabis industry, investors may find it too obvious to be exciting.
+Because Canopy Growth Corp (NASDAQ:CGC) is one of the most prominent names in the Canadian cannabis industry, investors may find it too obvious to be exciting.

 After all, Canopy Growth was the first pot producer to be listed on the New York Stock Exchange, and if you’ve been following the company long enough, you’ll know that Canopy Growth stock has gone through several roller-coaster rides in recent years.